ESMCI/github-tools/tests/README.md

 ## Notes about running system tests

 The system tests exercise the GitHub API.
 The GitHub API has fairly restrictive rate limiting if you don't provide authentication.
-The system tests are set up to use authentication if you have set the environment variable `GITHUB_TOKEN`.
+As with interactive use of the tools, the system tests will use authentication if you have set the environment variable `GITHUB_TOKEN`.
 So, if you plan to run the system tests, it is best to define that environment variable, setting its value to your GitHub Personal Access Token.

 Note that the system tests can be somewhat fragile - e.g., they will fail without an internet connection, if the GitHub API is down, etc.